-It’s not uncommon for owner-operators, or anyone else running a relatively small trucking business, to have a narrow profit margin.
-This is one of the more compelling reasons to understand and track your income and expenses if you’re in this business.
+It’s not uncommon for owner-operators, or anyone else running a relatively small trucking business, to have a narrow profit margin when first starting out in the business.
+This is one of the more compelling reasons to understand and track your income and expenses.
 Also, it’s fairly common for payments from clients or delivered loads to take several weeks or months to be received.
 Avoid potential roadblocks related to the nature of this business by keeping the tips mentioned below in mind.

 A good place to start with tracking income and expenses is by having a bookkeeping method that works for you.
 One option is to hire a bookkeeper or accountant.
 If this isn’t in your budget or practical for your business operations, use bookkeeping or accounting software.
 Popular options include: